Every winning SEO strategy needs a solid blueprint — an SEO roadmap — in order to scale.

 - Remove any internal links pointing to the removed URL.

-As you can see, none of these SOPs are long.
+As you can see, none of these SOPs are long or complex.
 However, they guarantee that regardless of who works on a specific task, they always complete all relevant actions.

 SEO Workflows